2020 NBA Playoff Jerseys

 (Giannis Antetokounmpo)

 The Milwaukee Bucks had a hugely successful rebrand back in 2015, introducing a highly distinct and locally inspired color pallette.
 The main home/away jerseys remained about the same throughout the transition from adidas to Nike back in 2017, and rightfully so.
-With their transformed color pallette, the Bucks’ contemporary jersey set is distinct and well designed with its custom lettering and numbering.
+With their transformed color pallette, the Bucks’ contemporary jersey set is distinct and well designed with its custom typography.

 _______